 At $4.99 per month, Apple TV+ is cheaper than most subscription-based streaming services.
 CBS All Access and Hulu (Ad-supported) come close at $5.99 per month.
 However, there’s a free one-year subscription waiting for anyone who purchases an Apple gadget after Sept.
 10, 2019.
 This includes iPhone, iPad, iPod touch, Apple TV box, or Apple computer.

-A subscription to Apple TV+ includes just over half a dozen original series.
+A subscription to Apple TV+ includes just over half a dozen original series [Update Jan.
+2020: Up to about 15 titles.
+See a list of Apple TV+ original content.]
 Not much content for a service that is supposedly going to contend with Disney’s huge launch in a couple of weeks, not to mention Netflix.
 The quality of the shows, which critics have been taking jabs at, is about as good as what you’ll find on Netflix and Prime.
 And, with big names contributing like Jennifer Aniston, Reese Witherspoon, Steve Carell, Jason Momoa, and even Oprah the shows are definitely worth checking out.